suROMAJIN/metacrafters-repo/README.md

 # Metacrafters Repository

 Welcome to the my Metacrafters repository!
 This repository is dedicated to showcasing my journey and projects as I explore and develop various skills in the world of technology and crafting.
-Here, you will find a collection of projects that I will be working on and gradually accomplishing.
+Here, you will find a collection of projects that I will be working on/
 ## Purpose

 The purpose of this repository is to document my progress, share my projects, and contribute to the Metacrafters community.
 Each project will serve as a learning experience and an opportunity to apply new concepts and techniques.